|

 A gaff rig provides the chance to set more sail area on a given length of mast.
 For a given sail area the mast can be quite a bit shorter, so the mast will be that much stronger and will require less complex rigging to keep it in place.

 The stiffness of a column is inversely proportional to the square of its length.
 A mast that is twice as long will fail with only one fourth the load, therefore must be four times stronger.
 One strategy is to use a heavier mast section.
 The more typical approach is to divide the mast into several "panels" by the use of spreaders.
 This is the "Marconi" rig.
-It
+It introduces more stress, more places for failure, more cost, more maintenance, etc. For racing, this is of course justified.

 For general cruising however, we can make a good case for keeping things simple and strong.
 If set up simply, a traditional rig will be friendly and easy to use.
 For example, one will be handling soft lines rather than harsh stainless wire and winches.
 If the sails are laced, we will have eliminated sail track and other hardware, along with its relatively much greater expense.
+This is not to say that one should be old fashioned... far from it!

 For example, nearly all the masts I specify are welded aluminum tube or pipe.
 These are perfect for the gaff rig as well as for the low aspect Bermuda rig.
 Compared strictly on a strength to weight to cost basis, aluminum pipe spars are impossible to improve upon.

 As further example, among the gaff rigs that I have drawn, one will observe that I prefer short gaffs without tops'ls.
 Primarily, this is for reasons of simplicity, efficiency, and ease of use.
 The penalty in excess rigging required for gaff tops'ls is more than I'm usually willing to fool with while sailing.
-In my
+In my experience, due to that added complexity, gaff tops'ls often just sit in their bags unused.
+In exchange for the added complexity of rigging, gaff tops'ls ordinarily provide little gain in terms of usable sail area.

 Notes on the Short-Gaff Rig

-My short-gaff sail plans are meant to address the shortcomings of the traditional types of gaff rig sail plan.
+My short-gaff sail plans are meant to address the shortcomings of the traditional types of gaff rig sail plan when used on smaller craft (say under around 60 feet).
 By using a short gaff with no tops'l, there is more luff length to the sail.
-This arrangement permits a single halyard on the gaff, using a fixed bridle that is balanced during sailing trials, then permanently made fast at the best spot.
-With a longer luff on the
+With a longer luff on the lowers, the lower sails are able to perform much better when on the wind.
+As an added bonus, sails are not broken into such small units, so are able to be more efficient on all points of sail.

-The short gaff strategy is not my invention by any means...
-It was developed and was well proven on vessels such as the Dutch sloops, Bermuda sloops, and of course the pilot schooners of the last century that sailed out of Baltimore.
+The short gaff - long luff sail is not my invention by any means...
+In fact, in its ideal form the short-gaff-sail is fairly close in profile to the shape of the fully battened elliptical plan form racing sails of today.
+The short-gaff rig was developed and was well proven on vessels such as the Dutch sloops, Bermuda sloops, and of course the pilot schooners that sailed out of Baltimore during the 1800's and early 1900's.

 The pilot schooners needed a foolproof rig that had superior performance, and that could be handled by a man and a boy.
-They were large

-vessels...!
-Applying the same strategy to smaller sailing vessels, one can very easily single hand a 50 footer.
-As far as the sailing properties, they are well documented among those vessels, and by my own experience having sailed with them.
+They were large vessels...!
+Applying the same strategy to smaller sailing vessels one can easily single hand a 50 footer.
+As far as their sailing properties, the improvement in windward performance is well documented among those vessels, and by my own experience having sailed with this arrangement on my own schooner Emerald.

 What About the Schooner Rig?